Best Prepaid Internet Options

 Why prepaid internet?

-If you're looking for affordable, contract-free internet, prepaid internet is a reliable internet option if you're going to be moving in a few months or if you don’t like contract commitments.
+If you're looking for affordable, contract-free internet, prepaid internet is a reliable internet option if you're going to be moving in a few months or don’t like contract commitments.
 It’s also handy as a temporary solution, like when you’ve just moved to a new city and can’t get cable internet installed for a few weeks.

 If you think prepaid internet is what you need, check out our best prepaid and contract-free internet plans in the US.